What even IS steel bending?

 We already covered Double Overhand.
 Some of the others are: Double Underhand, Reverse Style, Arms-Held-Out-Front, Etc. There are more out there…

 Absolutely not.
 In the beginning, you will have to spend a bit of money and time trying to figure out your current strength level.
 Then comes the technique.
 Spend a few weeks doing that and you are off to the races.
 The bends become MUCH harder and less frequent.
 Instead of bending easy stock 5 days a week in order to get technique down, you will have heavy bending sessions twice (maybe once!) a week where you go all-out and challenge yourself mightily.
 Maybe, at the worst, you will spend ~$30 a month if you begin to take this seriously.
 Way cheaper than a gym membership.
-You can also always buy in bulk to cut costs…and we can help you with that.
-Email the owner Matt and he will work with you.

 We determine a fair price for all of the bars and make that universal.
 Just because someone is stronger and needs some thicker steel does not mean they should be forced to pay more.
 That is our stance and will continue to be.
 This hopefully gives you some incentive to work hard so you can progress quickly through the lighter poundages!